CeCe Winans: Early life

-Winans was born in Detroit, Michigan, to Delores and David Winans, on October 8, 1964.
+Priscilla Marie Winans was born in Detroit to Delores and David Winans of the famed Winans Family gospel group, on October 8, 1964.
 She is one of 10 children.
-Her parents were part of the Church Of God In Christ and would only listen to gospel music.
-She sang her first solo at the age of 8.
+Her parents were in the Church of God in Christ and only listened to gospel music.
+She sang her first solo at the age of eight.

 Duo with BeBe Winans

-Winans first went to Charlotte, North Carolina, in 1981 as a singer on the popular Christian telecast, The PTL Club, hosted by Jim and Tammy Faye Bakker.
-Although originally part of the larger Winans family singing group, CeCe and her older brother BeBe became a duo during their time at PTL, in response to positive reactions to their version of the song "Up Where We Belong" sung as a duet, with lyrics changed for Christian audiences.
+Winans first went to Charlotte, North Carolina in 1981 as a singer on the Christian telecast The PTL Club, hosted by Jim and Tammy Faye Bakker.
+While originally part of the larger Winans family singing group, CeCe and her older brother BeBe became a duo during their time at PTL, in response to positive reactions to their version of the song "Up Where We Belong" sung as a duet, with lyrics changed for Christian audiences.
 In 1984, CeCe and Bebe released their first album, Lord Lift Us Up, for PTL Records.
 They achieved crossover success, eventually releasing nine Gold and Platinum recordings, billed as BeBe & CeCe Winans.
-Winans left PTL in 1984 just before getting married.
+CeCe left PTL in 1984 just before getting married.
 Her brother left in 1985.
 They released their second album in 1987: BeBe & CeCe Winans.
+BeBe & CeCe Winans are the first gospel artists to have their album Different Lifestyles sell more than a million units, only the second gospel album to do that after Amazing Grace by Aretha Franklin.

 Solo career

-Winans began her solo career with the album Alone in His Presence, released in 1995.
-It sold more than a million copies, and earned her a Grammy Award and two Dove Awards, including the Female Vocalist of the Year.
+CeCe Winans began her solo career with the album Alone in His Presence, released in 1995.
+It was only the third album by a gospel artist to sell more than a million units.
+CeCe, along with her brother BeBe, also hold the honor of having the first gospel album to reach platinum by a gospel artist.
+"Alone In His Presence" earned her a Grammy Award and two Dove Awards, including the Female Vocalist of the Year.
 Winans's next release, the Gold-certified Everlasting Love, was released in 1998 and featured Winans' highest-charting solo singles: "Well Alright" and "Slippin".
 The song "On That Day" from the album was written and produced by R&B singer Lauryn Hill.
-Later that year, Winans released His Gift; a holiday album.
+Later in 1998, Winans released His Gift; a Christmas album.

 In 1999, Winans started her own recording company, PureSprings Gospel.
 Her first album on the label was Alabaster Box in 1999.
-Some production of the disc was done by Gospel singer and musician Fred Hammond.
+Some production was done by gospel singer and musician Fred Hammond.
 It included a guest appearance by Take 6.
-In 2000 Winans released a concert VHS titled Live at the Lambs Theater in New York.
+In 2000 she released a concert VHS titled Live at the Lambs Theater in New York.
 The concert contained songs from her previous albums.
 Winans released her next album, the self-titled CeCe Winans, in 2001.
 The single "Anybody Wanna Pray" included a guest appearance by GRITS.
-The second single, "Say A Prayer" crossed over into the CCM market.
+The second single, "Say A Prayer" crossed over into the Contemporary Christian music market.